-Welcome to the website of the Office of Information Practices (OIP), which promotes open and transparent government in Hawai`i.
+Welcome to the website of the Office of Information Practices (OIP), whose mission is

 - the Uniform Information Practices Act (UIPA), HRS Chapter 92F, which requires open access to government records, and